MattMcComb/RelativeDateDescriptor/README.md

 ## About RelativeDateDescriptor.m

 Often when comparing dates it is useful to provide the user with a human readable description of the interval between two dates.
-The RelativeDateDescriptor can be used to produce a string based description of the interval between two dates i.e. '10 seconds ago', 'in 5 months' or '1000000 years ago'.
+The RelativeDateDescriptor can be used to produce a string based description of the interval between two dates i.e. '10 seconds ago', '5 hours 32 minutes ago', 'in 5 months' or '1000000 years ago'.

 ## Real World Example